 Students will be continually engaged in numerous case studies and “practice” sessions, with constructive feedback provided.

 Students will be provided a multitude of reference sources, toolkits, meeting templates and frameworks for deploying effective facilitation skills in a quality improvement, lean/Six Sigma environment.

 Students should plan on completing evening assignments in preparation for next day’s agenda.

-Students will be required to facilitate a four-hour simulated meeting session during week two of the course, demonstrating effective facilitation skills that result in achievement of session purpose.
-The student’s meeting topic and agenda will be determined during week one.
+Students will be required to facilitate a four-hour simulated meeting session during the course, demonstrating effective facilitation skills that result in achievement of session purpose.
+The student’s meeting topic and agenda will be determined during day one of the training program.

 What You Will Learn:

 - Facilitate improvement team meetings and other types of meetings to achieve specific goals

 - Plan and execute improvement events that generate rapid and sustainable results.

 - Select and apply the most effective lean and other quality improvement tools most appropriate for specific improvement initiatives.